bokeh/bokeh/README.md

 </table>

-Bokeh, a Python interactive visualization library, enables beautiful and meaningful visual presentation of data in modern web browsers.
+Bokeh is an interactive visualization library for Python that enables beautiful and meaningful visual presentation of data in modern web browsers.
 With Bokeh, you can quickly and easily create interactive plots, dashboards, and data applications.

-Bokeh helps provide elegant, concise construction of versatile graphics in the, while also delivering **high-performance** interactivity over very large or streaming datasets.
+Bokeh provides an elegant and concise way to construct versatile graphics while delivering **high-performance** interactivity for large or streamed datasets.

 [Interactive gallery](https://bokeh.pydata.org/en/latest/docs/gallery.html)
 ---------------------------------------------------------------------------